Pre-Nursing Track

 What a Pre-Nursing Student Studies

-- 2 semesters of biology with laboratory
+- 3 semesters of Foundations of Biology with laboratory (Loyola's biology requirement)

 - 1 semester of microbiology with laboratory